dyne/dyne.github.io/src/pages/software/dynebolic.md

 ### Digital Resistance

-The Dynebolic Operating System is about resilience and digital resistance.
+The dynebolic Operating System is about resilience and digital resistance.
 In a reality where governments and corporation are excercising control by monitoring the way people communicate, hackers, creatives and citizens of the digital era have a common interest in keeping their computing sovereign.
 To accomplish this, sharing knowledge is paramount.

 [![lion-rastasoft](/images/projects/rastalion-transparenbackground.svg)](http://rastasoft.org)